grafana/bugbounty/README.md

 * Social engineering with a Low CVSS score (i.e when CVSS score is under 4.0 and User Interaction (UI) is Required)
 * [Grafana plugins](https://grafana.com/grafana/plugins/)
 * [Viewer role in Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/#limit-viewer-query-permissions) tampering dashboard queries
+* [Exposed JWT tokens](https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/configure-authentication/jwt/#url-login) in URL's when `url_login` is enabled
+* Data sources that have been deliberately manipulated to exploit a weakness in Grafana

 ## Rewards